 A I think all of us need to be careful not to characterize firmly stated positions or spirited disagreement or general opposition as incivility or divisiveness.
 By the nature of the process, most Senate debates would not occur if everyone agreed on the issue at hand.
 I believe all my Senate colleagues would agree that I personally strive to treat everyone in the Senate - majority or minority - with respect.
 I also believe that the overwhelming majority of all my colleagues do the same.

-Page 2 of 2 - Q What legislation will be important for the General Assembly to address once it convenes in January 2013?
+Q What legislation will be important for the General Assembly to address once it convenes in January 2013?

 A The most significant legislation will probably relate to the sunsets the General Assembly placed on various tax increases during FY 10 and 11.
 With the economy still sluggish, there is some talk about leaving the increases in place.
 With state revenues still slow, the overall budget will be a big concern.
 Also, the governor has indicated he will promote legislation providing for gay marriage.
 That will be a controversial bill.